sloev/python-lambdarest/docs/README.md

 ## Query Params

 Query parameters are also analyzed and validatable with JSON schemas.

-Query arrays are expected to be comma separated, all numbers are converted to floats.
+Query arrays are expected to be comma separated.

+All values are unpacked to types defined in `schema.properties.query.properties.*`.

 ```python
 from lambdarest import lambda_handler